 Can any lab perform the water analysis?

-For water testing paid for under the Grants-to-Counties Well Program or the required water testing for new well construction or well repair, the Iowa DNR requires that the water testing laboratory be certified by the Iowa DNR for drinking water analysis.
-Iowa DNR Certified laboratories use accepted lab methods, employ staff who are qualified to perform the water analysis, and use DNR accepted standard operating procedures to help ensure accurate test results and the most reliable information for you.
+For water testing paid for under the Grants-to-Counties Well Program or the water testing required for new well construction or when you have your well repaired, the Iowa DNR requires that the water testing laboratory be certified in drinking water analysis by the Iowa DNR.
+Iowa DNR Certified laboratories use accepted lab methods, employ staff who are qualified to perform the water analysis, and use DNR accepted standard operating procedures to help ensure accurate test results and provide you with the most reliable information about your water supply.

 Back To Top